 Official associate or bachelor's degree transcript from an accredited college or university in the U.S., stating degree conferral and date

-Graduate Certificate in Global Studies and International Relations Core Requirements
+Graduate Certificate in Global Studies and International Relations General Requirements

 GST 6100 - Globalization and Global Politics and Economics